SeoboS/RUNetIDChecker/README.md

 * Reports in a file, which search queries failed and the invalid netids
 * Random wait time added in between searches

+Notes:
+* Limit netid queries to about ~25-50 for reliability.
+Try increasing wait time for largers batches of queries.

 TODO:
 * Read/Write results from Google Sheets document